 What is the role of art in navigating national, ancestral, and personal reconciliation?
 How do we know when we are ready for reconciliation?
 What do beauty and pain have to do with it all?

 “Questioning Plates” is an ekphrastic poem that specifically responds to a piece of kintsugi art.
 I wrote about kintsugi in a book review for Art + Faith by Makoto Fujimura last year.
-Feel free to [re?] read that book review, and then check out “Questioning Plates.”
-Clerestory magazine also has several other excellent pieces in their current issue exploring theology and history, which are also worth a read.
+Clerestory Magazine also has several other excellent pieces in this issue exploring theology and history, which are also worth a read.

 And here’s a writing prompt for you, based on the topics above: what piece of art speaks to your own ancestries?
 How would you describe that piece of art?
 What questions would you like to ask that particular artwork?